 - A handguard is essentially a guard attached to the front of your rifle to grip the weapon from the front.
 It provides a good grip and protects you from the barrel, which may become very hot when firing.
 It also gives options to attach more accessories to the weapon itself.

-- Because AR15s are such customizable firearms, rails of some form are a must for AR15 users.
+- Because AR-15s are very customizable firearms, rails of some form are a must for AR15 users.

 - An AR15 rail/handguard can define the functionality and appearance of your rifle, and allow for further accessorization.

 The actual mounting rail is now standardized along the Picatinny design, and usually appears on top of the receiver and handguard.
 Alternatively, there are mounting slot systems for mounting accessories on other surfaces of the handguard.
 M-Lok and KeyMod were in competition for a long time, but since the US military went with M-Lok, it is definitely your best choice.

 Different Types of Handguards

 So now you understand exactly what a mounting system for your AR15 does, you are probably wondering, are all AR15 handguards the same?